Broccoli Salad with Honey Mustard Dressing

 Broccoli is one of my all time favorite vegetables to cook with.
 Not only is it a great ingredient for all types of salad recipes, it is an obvious choice when whipping up stir frys and soups.
 Check out this delicious and easy chicken and broccoli stir fry recipe!

-We all know it’s a healthy vegetable, but let’s take a deeper look at the main ingredient in this cold broccoli salad.
+We all know it’s a great vegetable to cook with, but let’s take a deeper look at the main ingredient in this cold broccoli salad.

 How to choose the freshest broccoli